LizardByte/Sunshine/docs/source/about/usage.rst

    The web ui is available on `https://localhost:47990 <https://localhost:47990>`__ by default.
 You may replace `localhost` with your internal ip address.

-   ..
-Attention:: Ignore any warning given by your browser about "insecure website".
+   .. attention:: Ignore any warning given by your browser about "insecure website".
 This is due to the SSL certificate
       being self signed.

-   ..
-Caution:: If running for the first time, make sure to note the username and password that you created.
+   .. caution:: If running for the first time, make sure to note the username and password that you created.

    **Add games and applications.**
          This can be configured in the web ui.

-         ..
-Note:: Additionally, apps can be configured manually. `src_assets/<os>/config/apps.json` is an example of a list of applications that are started just before running a stream.
+         .. note:: Additionally, apps can be configured manually. `src_assets/<os>/config/apps.json` is an example of a list of applications that are started just before running a stream.
 This is the directory within the GitHub repo.